Cozy — enjoying or affording warmth and ease : snug.

 I’m now cultivating coziness for my family as well.
 I never have artificial lights on in the house unless desperately needed (twinkle lights are the exception!).
 I often have a soothing soundtrack on in the background while my kids color or play with toys.
 I light candles on cold, overcast days.
 I have blankets and pillows in all rooms to cozy up with.
-I know the beauty of drinking a warm beverage by the fire.
+I enjoy drinking a warm beverage by the fire.
 We play board games on a slow Saturday and make pancakes every Sunday.
 I sing lullabies to my kids as they drift off to sleep.
-This isn’t contrived, but how I organically create softness and warmth in our daily lives.
-I will sometimes ask my 5-year-old daughter what my favorite thing is, and she will say, “Being cozy!”
-Except she’s wrong.
-It’s her and her brother—our family, but being cozy is a close second.
+This isn’t contrived, but how I organically create warmth in our daily lives.
+I sometimes ask my 5-year-old daughter what my favorite thing is, and she will say, “Being cozy!”
+This makes me smile — except she’s wrong — it’s our family, but being cozy is a close second.

 Here are some of my favorite things to bring on the cozy:

 - Listening to music.
 I prefer it on our record player with our favorite Marshall speaker, but Spotify playlists are easy and convenient.
 Here is mine.
 You may enjoy my Slow Weekend Mixtape for ultimate chill vibes.

 - Invest in the right kind of lighting.
 I like having a dimmer option, but don’t use super bright lightbulbs.
 Use twinkle lights.

 - Invest in comfortable loungewear.
 My current favorites are Sloan, Lake PJs, Aviator Nation, tees from Bliss and Mischief, anything by The Great, Jenni Kayne and Emily + Meritt.
 Also, buy a cozy bathrobe.

 - Make your bedroom a sanctuary.
-Having a comfy bed is a non-negotiable.
-Sheets from Dazed But Amazed, In Bed and Parachute Home are nice.
+Having a comfy bed is non-negotiable.
+Sheets from Dazed But Amazed, In Bed, and Parachute Home are nice.

 - Reading nooks.
 For you and your family.
 Carve out areas to chill and read a book.

 - Take more baths.
 Or showers at night (my favorite).

 - Watch movies that make you feel good.
 My cozy movie list is coming soon.

 - Have blankets everywhere.
 We are blanket hoarders in my family.
 There’s always one nearby just asking for a good snuggle.
 I’m currently coveting a big quilt.